SSE-SUH/spassMeter/Instrumentation.ex/README.txt

   - version file in Jar (inspired by H. Knoche)
   - static instrumentation dependency and file name patterns (reported by M. Keunecke)
   - pattern improvement for namespace/module (reported by A. Krafczyk)
+- version 1.3 (update to JAVA 9)
+  - update of javassist library to version 3.22.00
+  - update of ASM libray to version 6.2
+  - update of checkstyle specs to checkstyle version 8.8
+  - removal of unused BCEL library
+  - removal of outdated (Java 8 style) library references to tools.jar and plugin.jar